Skip to main content

 “My roots at UK run deep,” said Dr. Sears.

 After working at Monsanto for a couple years, Dr. Sears returned to UK as a full professor where he eventually retired in 1990.
-For 28 years Dr. Sears influenced the lives of more than 7,200 undergraduates in more ways than just teaching the difference
+For 28 years Dr. Sears influenced the lives of more than 7,200 undergraduates in more ways than just teaching the difference between electrons and neutrons.

 By Allison Elliott